This topic describes how to:

 Get support

-We want to make sure you have the help that you need in case the tips above do not point you to anything conclusive.
-There are three types of integrations you can have with Optimizely Experimentation, so to get the best support, please keep reading.
-When submitting support requests for data discrepancies and integrations, please provide as much detail as possible, including screenshots and code samples.
-If you are having an issue with a custom integration, we will need to know every detail of how the integration is set up and what numbers you compare to Optimizely Experimentation's data.
+When you submit support requests for data discrepancies and integrations, provide details including screenshots and code samples.
+If you are having an issue with a custom integration, send Optimizely every detail of how the integration is set up and what numbers you compare to Optimizely Experimentation's data.

-We may not be able to investigate experiment results older than 180 days due to our internal data retention policies.
+Optimizely cannot investigate experiment results older than 180 days due to internal data retention policies.
 Additionally, starting October 2022, experiment result data is only retained for 18 months.
-Read our data retention policy for more information.
+See the data retention policy.

 First-party integrations